-The Group used fair value less selling cost to calculate the recoverable amount as the basis to measure the impairment of the idle property, plant and equipment.
+The Group used fair value less selling cost to calculate the recoverable amount as the basis to assess the impairment of the idle machinery.

-Please refer to note 6(s) for the amount of interest expenses capitalized.
+Please refer to note 6(r) for the amount of interest expenses capitalized.

 Please refer to note 8 for more information on the collateral for loans.